ebbenberg/MHI-AC-Ctrl-ESPHome/README.md

  - If the external sensor has a temperature reading, it can be used for external measurement AC temperature instead of the standard MHI sensor.
 Choose control through dropdown menu in home assistant.
    Exception: CO2 sensor (SCD40/41), because temperature reading is not stable enough.
  - DS18B20 connection still exist on pcb with 4K7 resistor already on the board.
 Code also adjusted to external measurement AC temperature option.
  - Bluetooth proxy option.
 Status led option.
-Debug opyiom.
+Debug optiom.
  - Webserver can cause some mhi_ac_ctrl_core.loop error: -2 errors.
 Advise not to use the webserver or block the errors in the logging.
-Example code added in main yaml.
+Example code logger, added in main ac_exampleyaml.

 # Below are the changes from "main" branch that also exist in the Atom version.
 **v3.0** (2024-08)